Greg4cr/sbse-sigsoft-standard/README.md

  - The number of trials can be constrained by available time or experimental resources, in cases where experiments are time-consuming to repeat or have human elements.
 In such cases, multiple trials are still ideal, but a limited number of trials can be justified as long as the limitations are disclosed, and as long as the possible effects of stochasticity are discussed.
  - The use of industrial case studies is important in demonstrating the real-world application of a proposed technique, but industrial data generally cannot be shared.
 In such cases, it is recommended that a small open-source example be prepared and distributed as part of a replication package to demonstrate how the approach can be applied.
+ - Be cautious of rejection papers that seem “unimportant” (in the eyes of a reviewer).
+While it is true that paper need a motivational statement (in order to increase the audience of a paper), it is also true that some major advances in the field arise only after much speculative exploration of novel approaches (that may currently seem unpromising).

 ## Antipatterns